The Overachiever Trap

 The Overachiever Trap is not solely the result of parents’ high expectations and childens’ feelings of inadequacy.
 Our culture places a large premium on overcoming obstacles, whether socioeconomic, racial, or physical.
 As a young child, a boy with a hand/arm difference can expect to be deluged with stories of the one-handed Tennis Wonder.
 If this boy is not naturally gifted in tennis, he is then more likely to feel demoralized by his limitations.
 If the boy does succeed, the newspapers will compare him to other one-handed sensations who have preceded him.
 When he applies for college, he will be rewarded by writing an essay on how he has overcome adversity.
 Are these comparisons helpful to the child, or do they remind him, yet again, that there is something that he needs to prove to others?

 Parents may encourage their daughter to surmount any obstacle because they anticipate that she will be disadvantaged by her difference.
-They teach her that through perseverance and hard work, all things are possible.
+They may try to teach her that through perseverance and hard work, all things are possible.

 On the one hand, most people would agree that perseverance and hard work are desirable traits in young people, and that parents who successfully instill these traits are praiseworthy.

-On the other hand, there is a great danger that the child internalizes a detrimental message: “You need to work extra hard because the odds are stacked against you.
-It’s not your fault; nonetheless, if you want to succeed in life, you need to make things happen.”
+On the other hand, there can be unintended consequences if the child internalizes these messages: “You need to work extra hard – more than everyone else – because the odds are stacked against you.
+Of course it’s not your fault; nonetheless, if you want to succeed in life, you will need to make things happen.”
 All children need to learn to draw boundaries.
 They eventually need to learn to ask themselves – not others – “How hard should I work for this?
 If I still can’t do it – is it okay to stop?”

 The other downside to the “all things are possible if you work hard enough” message is that sometimes the costs of pushing oneself beyond reason are too great.
 We all know friends who were able to push themselves to pull an all-nighter to study for a college final exam and others who would try, but just couldn’t make it through the night.
 Did the latter folks not try hard enough?
 Did they care less?
 Or had they learned to respect the limits of their bodies?